top of page

 about me

-Catherine Eden earned her Professional Diploma in the Therapeutic and Educational Application of the Arts from the Institute for Arts and Therapy in Education in Islington, London.
+As a BACP registered creative counsellor, Catherine earned her Professional Diploma in the Therapeutic and Educational Application of the Arts at the Institute for Arts and Therapy in Education (IATE) in Islington, London.

-Catherine graduated from the Natural Academy in Bristol with Level 3 Ecopsychology after Forest School and Bushcraft trainings, and has since trained with environmental art therapy pioneer Ian Siddons Heginworth, The London Art Therapy Centre, BAAT and others to continue her love of learning and psychological growth.
+Graduating from the Natural Academy in Bristol with Level 3 Ecopsychology after Forest School and Bushcraft trainings, Catherine has since trained with environmental art therapy pioneer Ian Siddons Heginworth, The London Art Therapy Centre, BAAT and professional writing academy Write Well.

-Formerly a freelance journalist for 25 years, Catherine brings her passion for communication and love of the great outdoors into her work with clients.
-When not wild swimming, camping or perched in a tree somewhere you will find her barefoot and happy tending to her garden on the south coast.
+When not wild swimming, camping or journaling perched in a tree you will find her barefoot in her garden on the south coast.

 metree.jpg